claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 ## Amazon Macie
 Amazon Macie is a fully managed data security and data privacy service that uses machine learning and pattern matching to discover and protect your sensitive data in AWS.
 Work alongside CloudTrail
 ## AWS Security Hub
 Central security tool to manage security across several AWS accounts and **automate** security checks.
 Allow you to generate a security score to determine your security posture.
-Allows you to enable standards(collection of security control)ù
+Allows you to enable standards(collection of security control)

 ## KMS
 KMS makes it easy for you to create, control and rotate encryption keys in AWS.